sisatech/vorteil-documentation/doc/guides/user_specific_installation/configuring/README.md

 The guide details the steps required to configure the environment on a Linux machine, but the components and general principles of the process remain the same across all supported operating systems.

+**NOTE: a Vorteil installation on OSX already utilises per-user agents; all that is required to have Vorteil run independently per user is to configure the agents to use user-specific files and locations (daemon configuration file, cockroach store, etc).**

 ## Overview
 At a minimum, a functional Vorteil environment comprises of the DBMS and the Vorteil daemon.
 Currently, only CockroachDB is supported as a DBMS.
 There are 2 services that keep the Vorteil environment running (a default installation will automatically generate these and name them 'vorteil-cockroach' and 'vorteil-daemon', respectively).